Pass 4 — Code generation¶

 tokenKindName/ruleKindName— useful for diagnostics and test output.Compiled lexer DFA.
 Not a packed table — the DFA is emitted as code.
 Each state becomes one arm of a

 match/switchthat reads the current byte and dispatches on it; the whole machine is wrapped in alongest_matchfunction exposed through the runtime’sDfaMatcher(or equivalent) interface.
 Byte ranges sharing the same target collapse into single arms (so an[a-z]+token compiles toSome(&(b'a'..=b'z'))rather than 26 individual byte arms).
+When the grammar declares lexer modes (@mode(name)pre-annotations), one matcher is emitted per mode and the publiclongest_matchdispatches on the active mode id.
 See The compiled lexer DFA below for the shape and rationale.SYNC intern pool.
 Every entry from

 state_table.sync_setsbecomes a named constant (SYNC_N).
 States refer to them by index, so rules whose FOLLOW sets intern to the same set share a single table entry.FIRST intern pool — filtered.
 Only the entries whose

 has_referencesflag is set get emitted asFIRST_Nconstants.
-For LL(1) grammars that’s empty:Op::Star/Op::Optcodegen atk = 1inlines the FIRST set into amatcharm pattern instead of consulting the pool, andOp::Dispatchbuilds its decision tree at lowering time.
+For LL(1) grammars that’s empty:Tail::Star/Tail::Optcodegen atk = 1inlines the FIRST set into amatcharm pattern instead of consulting the pool, andTail::Dispatchbuilds its decision tree at lowering time.
 For LL(k > 1) only the entries actually referenced bymatches_first(FIRST_N)calls are emitted.Entry-state constants.
 One

 ENTRY_<RULE>per public rule.State-dispatch function.
 A single function — in most backends a large